 More storage and office space

 The company expanded again in 2001 with the acquisition of a tidal holding pound and tank room facility.
 After complete renovation with some of the newest technology available, this addition was up and running, ready to supply only the finest lobster.
+In 2017 this facility was sold.
+Trenton Bridge Lobster continues to purchase and sell lobsters to the public.

 Presently, the multifaceted, 60-plus-year-old family business is thriving, and looking forward to serving you!